 Will Thurbin, Doctoral Researcher

-Will’s PhD research is on the Architectural Geographies of the UK Custodial Estate.
+Will Thurbin is researching Rapid Deployment Prisons as transient carceral spaces for his PhD.
 With over twenty years’ experience in HM Prisons Service and in international corrections, Will brings a wealth of professional expertise to his PhD, as well as a Masters degree in Criminology from the University of Leicester.